How have sexual predators thrived in the workplace?

 Nevertheless, that is exactly what the Australian HR Institute (AHRI) insists professional HR practitioners should be doing.

-The Sydney Morning Herald, AHRI CEO Lyn Goodear acknowledged that by standing up for fairness and natural justice on behalf of employees, HR managers may well put their careers in jeopardy.
+Writing in The Sydney Morning Herald, AHRI CEO Lyn Goodear acknowledged that by standing up for fairness and natural justice on behalf of employees, HR managers may well put their careers in jeopardy.

 "Chief human resource officers who find themselves reporting to chief executives who demand that their senior executives put allegiance to them above allegiance to the organisation, need to exercise the full range of their professional skills.
 That includes the capacity to be persuasive and, when required, to be brave," says Goodear.